lpopoca/ref/README.md

 # ref

- Reference entry finder is A reference notation application.
+ Reference entry finder is a reference notation application.

 ## Use Cases